TaylorMcCleary/SQL/README.md

 # Taylor McCleary's SQL Portfolio

 ## Hello!
-This page is my SQL portfoilio, featuring some of the SQL projects I have completed.
+This page features some of the SQL projects that I have completed.
 Please feel free to reach out with any questions or feedback!